collabnix/dockerlabs/beginners/install/from-source/buildx/ARM.md

-# Building ARM-based Docker Image using `docker buildx`?
+# How to Build ARM-based Docker Image using `docker buildx`?